 Your Rights Regarding Your Protected Health Information:

 - Right to Inspect and Copy: You have the right to inspect and obtain a copy of PHI that may be used to make decisions about your care.
 This includes medical and billing records but does not include psychotherapy notes.
 If you request copies, we may charge a fee for the costs of copying, mailing, or other supplies or charges incurred or associated with your request.
 Your request must be made in writing.
-The request may be submitted at any CHCWM/ START Midwest office and addressed to the attention of your office manager.
-Also available online at CHCWM.com.
+The request may be submitted at any CHCWM/START/RCWM office and addressed to the attention of your office manager.

 - Right to an Accounting of Disclosures: You have the right to request a list or accounting of disclosures of your PHI.
 This lists the disclosures we made of PHI about you that were not made for treatment, payment, and healthcare operations, or that were made without your authorization.
 Your request may not be more than six years prior to the date of the request.
 Your first requested report within a 12-month period will be free, for additional lists, we may charge you for the costs of providing the list.
 We will notify you of any fees, and you can modify or withdraw your request before any costs are incurred.
 Your request must be submitted in writing to the attention of your office manager.